MarioFernandes73/FEUP_PROG/README.md

 * Output formatting
 * Read and Write to text files
 * Use of control structures of a program (selection and repetition)
-* Use of different data structures such as strings, array/vectors, structs, files.
+* Use of different data structures such as strings, array/vectors, structs, files
-* Use of functions, with arguments passed through value and reference.
+* Use of functions, with arguments passed through value and reference

+The second one was an update on the first project with the following objectives:
+* Use of classes
+* Use of overloaded functions and operators
+* Use of template functions
+* Use of iterators
+* Use of sorting algorithms
+* Use of many different types of data structures such as maps, multimaps, etc.

+The context of this project was to create a supermarket managing software which harbored different shops, and within each shop there were products and clients.
+The final and most challenging part was to use maps and multimaps in order to compare different products' number of sales, in order to choose the best (or the top 10) product(s) to publicise to a certain costumer.

 Credits:
 * [Mário Fernandes](https://github.com/MarioFernandes73)